intelsdi-x/snap-relay/README.md

 ## Documentation
 ### Collected Metrics
-The snap-relay plugin allows access to any metric that is exposed by [Collectd](https://collectd.org/) or [Statsd](https://github.com/etsy/statsd) and is publishable to [Graphite](https://graphiteapp.org/).
+The snap-relay plugin allows access to any metric that is exposed by [Collectd](https://collectd.org/) or [Statsd](https://github.com/etsy/statsd).
+Additionally, any collectd metric that is published to the snap-relay using the graphite protocol can be published by snap-relay.
+See the collectd plugin [write_graphite](https://collectd.org/wiki/index.php/Plugin:Write_Graphite) for more details.

 Requests can be made in a Snap task manifest for:
-* `/intel/relay/collectd` to stream metrics from graphite in collectd format,
+* `/intel/relay/collectd`
-* `/intel/relay/statsd` to stream metrics from statsd
+* `/intel/relay/statsd`

 ## Examples
 The following examples verify that incomming data to the graphite port (default 6124) in the form of collectd is streamed by snap-relay and will be available to the Snap workflow.
 Included are examples for:
 * [Running in docker-compose](#download-and-run-the-docker-compose-example)
 * [Running the plugin manually](#run-the-plugin-manually)
 * [Running plugin with built-in client](#running-the-built-in-client)

 ### Download and run the docker-compose example